-A great variety of fish may be caught here including northern pike, carp, smallmouth bass, freshwater drum, and catfish among others.
-Check out riprapped shorelines, especially on the outside bends in the river, for smallmouth bass and walleyes.
+A great variety of fish may be caught at the Coon Rapids Dam Regional Park (east and west) including northern pike, carp, smallmouth bass, freshwater drum, and catfish among others.
+Check out rip-rapped shorelines, especially on the outside bends in the river for smallmouth bass and walleyes.
+Pools and slack water will hold catfish, panfish, and northern pike.

 Boat Fishing and Navigation

-Hunting opportunities within the Mississippi National River and Recreation Area are somewhat limited as much of the park lies within a heavily populated metropolitan area, but opportunities do exist.
+Hunting opportunities within the Mississippi National River and Recreation Area are somewhat limited as much of the park lies within a heavily populated metropolitan area.

 Minnesota Valley National Wildlife Refuge